Things to do at Home with Young People this Easter - Lorimer Fostering

 Children usually craft things in school to bring back for Easter, but that can’t happen this year!
 So they don’t miss the experience, help them use their creative side and make an Easter wreath.
 Young people can come up with their own design and decide what materials they want to include.
 You can take a look at this great tutorial that shows you three ways to make a bunny wreath!
 You can even use egg cartons to make them if you don’t have anything else!

-Make some Easter Cards
+Make some Cards with Young People this Easter

 Crafts for young people this Easter